Roger Guedes

 Roger de Santis Guedes (born 3 November 1953) is a Brazilian former professional tennis player.

 Guedes, born and raised in Bauru, was a junior Banana Bowl champion and attended Hampton Institute on a full scholarship.
-In 1976, he played in the NCAA Division II championship-winning team and also partneredBruce Foxworth to win the doubles championship.
+In 1976, he played in the NCAA Division II championship-winning team and also partnered with Bruce Foxworth to win the doubles championship.

 On the professional tour, Guedes had a career high ranking of 89 in the world and, despite being one of the Brazil's top players, never received a Davis Cup call up.
 He won a first round match at the 1979 French Open and also made main draw appearance at Wimbledon and the US Open.
 His best performance on the Grand Prix circuit was a quarter-final appearance at Bogota in 1979, with wins over João Soares and Álvaro Betancur.